xzhan96-stf/Deep-learning-head-model-for-real-time-estimation-of-entire-brain-deformation-in-concussion/README.md

 Please cite the following paper if you use this model for calculation in your project:

-Zhan, Xianghao, et al. "Deep Learning Head Model for Real-time Estimation of Entire Brain Deformation in Concussion." arXiv preprint arXiv:2010.08527 (2020).
+Zhan, Xianghao, et al. "Rapid Estimation of Entire Brain Strain Using Deep Learning Models."
+IEEE Transactions on Biomedical Engineering (2021).